What Is a Land Contract In Ohio? Full Guide [2023 Update]

-How Can The Robert Weiler Company Assist With a Land Contract In Ohio?
+How Can The Robert Weiler Company Assist with Your Commercial Real Estate Contract?

-The world of real estate can be complex; let the team at The Robert Weiler Company untangle the layers for you!
+The world of commercial real estate can be complex; let The Robert Weiler Company team untangle the layers for you!
 Interested in purchasing commercial real estate and want to pursue a less traditional route?
-A land contract in Ohio may be ideal for you.
+A commercial land contract in Ohio may be ideal for you.
 Our licensed commercial brokers can also help you find buyers for your land sale contract.
 And our commercial land appraisers can provide you with an appraisal for land.

-Our skilled commercial brokerage team has a personal connection to the greater Columbus, Ohio community for over 80 years.
-We come with a deep understanding of the market as well as a meticulous and up-to-date knowledge of the industry.
-As such, we have the expertise to elaborate further on your questions, “How do land contracts work?” and “What is a land contract in Ohio?”
+Our skilled commercial brokerage team has been personally connected to the greater Columbus, Ohio community for 85 years.
+We deeply understand the market and have meticulous and up-to-date industry knowledge.
+As such, we have the expertise to elaborate on the two most asked questions: “How do land contracts work in Ohio?” and “What is a land contract in Ohio?”
 Speak with one of our CRE brokers today at 614-221-4286.